 Whenever one of the holidays listed in Section 1 of this Article falls on a regularly scheduled day off, the day prior to or the day following the holiday will be scheduled off in accordance with building or event needs pursuant to Section 6 of this article or as mutually agreed.
-Saturday, the proceeding Friday shall be given as a holiday.
-Whenever the holiday falls on a Sunday, the following Monday shall be given as a holiday.

-The holiday shift is the shift on with at least one-half of the hours of the shift are worked.
+The holiday shift is the shift on which at least one-half of the hours of the shift are worked.